-Southeast Asia and southern China is the home for the mainland species of clouded leopards.
+Southeast Asia and southern China are the home for the mainland species of clouded leopards.
 The locations of Sunda clouded leopards are the forests of Borneo and Sumatra in southeast Asia.
-They also could be living in the island of Java and Batu, but this is is not confirmed.
+They also could be living on the island of Java and Batu, but this is not confirmed.
 They usually live in the lowland rainforest of Borneo and hilly or mountainous areas of Sumatra.

 The Sunda clouded leopard (Neofelis diardi) is generally a solitary animal and moves during the night.
 These cats are only seen together during the breeding season.